 Vanilla Pots de Creme

 This post may contain affiliate links.
 Please read my disclosure policy.

 An elegant twist on classic pots de creme, a creamy vanilla pudding you’ll fall in love with!
-These are delicious with a touch of olive oil, cream and whole vanilla bean.
+This dessert is made with cream, vanilla bean and a touch of olive oil.

+Vanilla Pots de Creme